Theory of versatile fidelity estimation with confidence: Introduction

 Here, we address both of these concerns.
 We provide a versatile approach for estimating the fidelity directly from raw data for \emph{any} measurement scheme, without the need for state reconstruction.
 More precisely, given any target state, measurement scheme, and desired confidence level, our method constructs an estimator for the fidelity that takes raw data and gives a fidelity estimate almost instantaneously.
-Furthermore, the estimator comes equipped with a rigorous confidence interval that is guaranteed to be close to minimax optimal.\footnote{Larger at most by a factor of order 1 for sufficiently large confidence levels; see section~\ref{secn:minimax_method_theory}.} Turning this around, for a target confidence level $1 - \epsilon$, our method achieves a confidence interval of size $2\widehat{\mathcal{R}}_\ast$ -- where $\widehat{\mathcal{R}}_\ast$ is called the \emph{risk} (or additive error) of the estimate -- with a sample complexity of $\approx \ln(2/\epsilon)/(2\widehat{\mathcal{R}}_\ast^2)$ independent of the target state $\rho$, when measuring in the basis defined by $\rho$ (see section \ref{secn:minimax_method_optimal_risk}).
+Furthermore, the estimator comes equipped with a rigorous confidence interval that is guaranteed to be close to minimax optimal.\footnote{Larger at most by a factor of order 1 for sufficiently large confidence levels; see section~\ref{secn:minimax_method_theory}.} Turning this around, for a target confidence level $1 - \failure$, our method achieves a confidence interval of size $2\jnrisk$ --- where $\jnrisk$ is called the \emph{risk} (or additive error) of the estimate --- with a sample complexity of $\approx \ln(2/\failure)/(2\jnrisk^2)$ independent of the target state $\rho$ when measuring in the basis defined by $\rho$ (see section \ref{secn:minimax_method_optimal_risk}).
 While such a measurement scheme may often be impractical, we will introduce an alternative scheme using Pauli measurements that achieves a similar sample complexity for stabilizer states.
-This finding demonstrates that our method can give a scalable sample complexity with a judicious choice of the measurement protocol.
+This finding demonstrates that our method can give a scalable sample complexity with a judicious choice of measurement protocol.

-We will begin by describing the theory behind our approach in the section \ref{secn:minimax_method_theory}.
+We will begin by describing the theory behind our approach in section \ref{secn:minimax_method_theory}.
 Then, we compute the sample complexity of the method in section \ref{secn:minimax_method_optimal_risk} and describe a Pauli measurement scheme similar to DFE (in procedure and sample complexity) in section \ref{secn:minimax_method_RPM_scheme}.
 In section \ref{secn:minimax_method_robustness}, we demonstrate the robustness of the estimator generated by our method against noise.
-Finally, we compare our method with DFE, MLE, profile likelihood and a semidefinite programming approach in section \ref{secn:other_methods_comparison}.
+Finally, we compare our method with DFE, MLE, profile likelihood, a semidefinite programming approach, quantum state verification, and classical shadows in section \ref{secn:other_methods_comparison}.